-Enstone plane crash: Probe into fatal replica Spitfire crash
+Enstone: Probe into fatal replica Spitfire crash

 Crash investigators are looking into the cause of a replica Spitfire crash in which a pilot died.

-The scale replica warplane came down in a field near the A44 in Enstone, Oxfordshire, on Tuesday shortly after 15:00 BST.
+The aircraft came down in a field beside the A44 near Enstone, Oxfordshire, shortly after 15:00 BST on Tuesday.

-The pilot, who has not yet been named by police, died at the scene.
+The pilot, a 68-year-old man from Gloucestershire, was pronounced dead at the scene.

+Thames Valley Police said he was the only occupant of the replica warplane and no-one else was injured.

-The spokesperson for the Air Accident Investigation Branch (AAIB) said its team of investigators "had been sent to the site to examine the aircraft".
+The Air Accidents Investigation Branch (AAIB) said it had sent a team of investigators to examine the plane.

-A road closure remains in place on the B4022, just off the A44.
+Police said a road closure would remain on the B4022, near the A44, until Thursday at the earliest.

-The plane was a replica of the classic Royal Air Force fighter aircraft, best known for its use in World War II.
+Supt Jen Hogben said: "We, other emergency services and the AAIB remain on scene following this tragic incident.

 Follow BBC South on Facebook, Twitter, or Instagram.
 Send your story ideas to south.newsonline@bbc.co.uk.